Buffett's Berkshire posts nearly $50 billion loss as coronavirus causes pain

 By Jonathan Stempel

-Warren Buffett's Berkshire Hathaway Inc is being hit hard by the coronavirus pandemic, posting a record quarterly net loss of nearly $50 billion (39.99 billion pounds) on Saturday and saying performance is suffering in several major operating businesses.
+Warren Buffett's Berkshire Hathaway Inc is being hit hard by the coronavirus pandemic, posting a record quarterly net loss of nearly $50 billion on Saturday and saying performance is suffering in several major operating businesses.

-Berkshire said most of its more than 90 businesses have faced "relatively minor to severe" negative effects from COVID-19, the illness caused by the novel coronavirus, with revenue slowing considerably in April even at businesses deemed "essential."
+Berkshire said most of its more than 90 businesses are facing "relatively minor to severe" negative effects from COVID-19, the illness caused by the novel coronavirus and now punishing the global economy, with revenue slowing considerably in April even at businesses deemed "essential."

-The BNSF railroad saw shipping volumes fall, Geico set aside money for car insurance premiums it doesn't expect to collect, and some businesses cut wages and furloughed workers.
-Retailers such as See's Candies and the Nebraska Furniture Mart closed stores.
+The BNSF railroad saw shipping volumes of consumer products and coal fall, while Geico set aside money for car insurance premiums it no longer expects to collect.
+Some businesses cut salaries and furloughed workers, and retailers such as See's Candies and the Nebraska Furniture Mart closed stores.

 Buffett also allowed Berkshire's cash stake to rise to a record $137.3 billion from $128 billion at the end of 2019.

-That reflected the 89-year-old billionaire's inability to make large, "elephant" size acquisitions, now in its fifth year, and caution in buying more stocks.
-Berkshire repurchased $1.7 billion of its own stock.
+That reflected the 89-year-old billionaire's inability to make large, "elephant" size acquisitions for his Omaha, Nebraska-based conglomerate, and caution in buying stocks.

+Berkshire said it bought only a net $1.8 billion of stocks in the first quarter, and sold a net $6.1 billion in April.
+It also said it repurchased $1.7 billion of its own stock in the first quarter, but that was less than the prior quarter.

+"Historically, Buffett has been so visible in times of crisis, and encouraged investors to take advantage of market selloffs, but if he doesn't see opportunities even in his own stock, what are we to think?" said Jim Shanahan, an analyst at Edward Jones & Co in St. Louis.

-An accounting rule requires Berkshire to report unrealized stock losses and gains with earnings.
-This causes huge swings in Berkshire's net results that Buffett considers meaningless.
+An accounting rule requires Berkshire to report unrealized stock losses and gains with net results, causing huge swings that Buffett considers meaningless.

 Quarterly operating profit, which Buffett considers a better performance measure, rose 6% to $5.87 billion, or about $3,624 per Class A share, from $5.56 billion, or about $3,388 per share.

-Year-earlier results reflected a charge on investments linked to what prosecutors called a fraud at a solar company.
-Operating profit at Berkshire's business units fell 3%, with lower profit from BNSF, utilities and energy, and manufacturing, service and retailing businesses.
+But year-earlier results reflected a charge for investments linked to what prosecutors called a Ponzi scheme at a solar company, which Berkshire did not know about.

+Operating profit at Berkshire's businesses fell 3%, with declines at BNSF, utilities and energy units, and manufacturing, service and retailing operations such as Precision Castparts, which Berkshire bought for $32.1 billion in 2016.

+Geico was able to post a 28% gain in pre-tax underwriting profit because people drove less, resulting in fewer claims for crashes.
+Still, the insurer, like others, is offering relief on premiums to policyholders.

-Vice Chairman Charlie Munger told The Wall Street Journal last month that a few small Berkshire businesses might close altogether.
+Vice Chairman Charlie Munger told The Wall Street Journal last month that Berkshire might close a few small businesses.

-The earnings come ahead of Berkshire's annual meeting presentation.
-Buffett and Berkshire Vice Chairman Greg Abel will address shareholders on Saturday afternoon.

-U.S. gross domestic product fell at a 4.8% annualized rate in the first quarter, the Department of Commerce said this week in its advance estimate of economic growth.

-Many economists expect a large double-digit percentage drop in GDP the second quarter.
-Nationwide jobless claims have since March 21 totaled about 30.3 million, or 18% of the workforce, a level not seen since the Great Depression.
+Investors have been disappointed with Berkshire.
+Its stock price has fallen 19% in 2020, compared with a 12% drop in the Standard & Poor's 500, despite Buffett's prediction that Berkshire would outperform in down markets.

-The S&P 500 slid 20% in the first quarter, but many of Berkshire's common stock investments fared worse, including American Express, Bank of America, Wells Fargo and four airlines -- American, Delta, Southwest and United.
+In the first quarter, many Berkshire stock investments fared worse than the S&P, including American Express, Bank of America, Wells Fargo and four U.S. airlines.

-Berkshire was not a large net buyer of equities in the quarter, purchasing $4 billion and selling $2.2 billion.
+Falling stocks also caused a $1.39 billion pre-tax loss on derivatives contracts, where Berkshire is betting stock prices will rise over the long haul.

 (Reporting by Jonathan Stempel in New York; Editing by Megan Davies, Edmund Blair and Diane Craft)